 If I wanted to trace the route between my computer and http://rochen.com/, for example, I would execute the following:

 I will go over what the output of this command actually means later in this article, but for now, let’s learn how to do it on a Macintosh.

-In order to successfully perform a traceroute on a Macintosh, we will need to first open our terminal:
+In order to successfully perform a traceroute on a macOS computer, we will need to first open our terminal: